In-Service Workshops 2021-2022

 Children's experience with trauma can interfere significantly with learning and behavior at school.
 For many students, school may be the only place a child feels safe, and therefore serves as a critical system of support for children.
-Administrators, teachers, and staff can help reduce the effects of trauma on children by recognizing trauma responses, accommodating and responding to traumatized students within the classroom, and referring children to outside professionals when necessary.
+Administrators, teachers, and staff can help reduce the effects of trauma on children by recognizing trauma responses, accommodating, and responding to traumatized students within the classroom, and referring children to outside professionals when necessary.
 In this workshop, participants will develop skills to build positive, trusting relationships with students and tools to create a trauma-informed environment that fosters resiliency.

 Students with High Functioning ASD

 Students identified with High Functioning ASD, formerly known as Asperger's Syndrome, present behaviors that require more subtle and relationship-oriented interventions compared to an ABA approach.
 This presentation reviews some of the challenges inherent in this diagnostic profile, including addressing the question as to what interventions are necessary.
-This presentation will review the social skills challenges that students encounter, with specifics addressing the needs of young students vs. adolescents.
+This presentation will review the social skills challenges those students encounter, with specifics addressing the needs of young students vs. adolescents.

 Supporting Queer Youth